alphagov/design-patterns/guides/design-style-guide.md

     <div class="text">
       <h4 class="heading-19">
-        If you’re a motor trader. <em>19px</em>
+        If you’re a motor trader. <em class="highlight">19px</em>
       </h4>
       <p>
-        Motor traders don’t need to make a SORN on a vehicle if all the following apply: <em>19px</em>
+        Motor traders don’t need to make a SORN on a vehicle if all the following apply: <em class="highlight">19px</em>
       </p>
     </div>